jmiba/Zotero-add-items-from-text/README.md

 ## Notes

 - **DOIs on books**: Zotero doesn’t allow a DOI field for all item types.
 If setting `DOI` fails, the add-on stores it as `DOI:<doi>` in the item’s `Extra` field.
 - **Index enrichment policy**: When an index match is very high confidence (e.g. DOI match), the add-on may overwrite core bibliographic fields to align with the authoritative record.
+If multiple sources validate a match, the configured source priorities decide which one “wins”.
 - **Library of Congress lookup coverage**: The `loc.gov` JSON API primarily indexes digitized/online content and may miss many print-only books (including modern academic titles).
 Comprehensive LoC catalog access would require their Z39.50/SRU interfaces (not implemented).

 ## Development